 A growing body of literature has investigated determinants of cognitive behavioral therapy delivery in community mental health centers.
 However, much of this has focused on urban clinics or across statewide initiatives, potentially obscuring any determinants that are unique to rural settings.

 Using IMPACT Stage I methods, this study will engage rural community mental health center clinicians, supervisors, and clients to investigate the determinants of cognitive behavioral therapy delivery.
-These determinants will be refined and prioritized in consultation with stakeholders to begin the process of developing implementation strategies to address key determinants.
+These determinants will be refined and prioritized in consultation with community collaborators to begin the process of developing implementation strategies to address key determinants.

 Increasing Adolescent and Young Adult Engagement in Digital Mental Health